 The CBRA EA was designed to provide a wholesome balance between recreational uses and environmental factors.
 Some bike trails are exclusive to bikes, while others are shared with hikers.
 All hiking trails are shared with equestrian users.
-Hikers are permitted to venture cross country, off trail.
-In most cases bike and equestrian uses do not share trails in the CBRA.
+Hikers are permitted to venture cross country off trail, but are encouraged not to create new trails.
+In most cases, bike and equestrian uses do not share trails in the CBRA.
 Creating and maintaining as much trail separation between biking and equestrians is essential to the transportation design in the EA (EA, p.
 161) (Map 2).